Work in Progress

 - Ada Mordaunt (abt.
 1871 - ?)

-- Henry G. Mordaunt (November 1874 - 1901/02) moved down from British Columbia to the US.
-He married Utah born Alice Cripps on September 14, 1898, in Tooele, Utah.
-In the 1900 census he was described as unemployed gold miner, living in Cherry Creek, White Pines, Nevada.
-Alice married a William Blackwell about 1902 and by the 1910 census she and her daughter Violet were in Duckwater, Nevada.
+- Henry G. Mordaunt (29th November, 1872 - ?), also known as Harry, moved down from British Columbia to the US.
+He married Utah born Alice August Cripps on September 14, 1898, in Tooele, Utah.
+In the 1900 census he was described as a gold miner, living in Cherry Creek, White Pines, Nevada.
+They divorced and Alice married a William Blackwell about 1902 and by the 1910 census she and her daughter Violet were in Duckwater, Nevada.

 - Violet M. Mordaunt (August 1899 - ?) was born in Nevada.